22 Popular Pizza Chains, Ranked Worst To Best

 9. Marco's

-As far as top-ten chains go, you would be hard-pressed to find a more authentic pie than you will at Marco's.
+As far as top 10 chains go, you would be hard-pressed to find a more authentic pie than you will at Marco's.
 The crust tastes fresh and comes brushed with olive oil and a little parmesan.
 And Marco's has been topping its pies with those coveted pepperoni cups as far back as 2008.
 Meanwhile, the cheese is smooth and milky, and Marco's savvily manages to avoid killing the whole pie by topping it with too much of the stuff.
-That perfect blend of sauce, cheese, and fresh toppings makes for an enjoyable eating experience, and an easy choice when looking for pizza along a franchise row.
+That perfect blend of sauce, cheese, and fresh toppings makes for an enjoyable eating experience and an easy choice when looking for pizza along a franchise row.
+Plus, Marco's boasts all sorts of incredible menu items that make it worth a visit.

 8. Ledo Pizza

 Though Ledo Pizza has been around since 1955 — and is a familiar name to anyone who went to the University of Maryland — its reputation outside the Old Bay State has been pretty limited until recent years.
-The official pizza of the Baltimore Ravens now boasts over 100 locations in seven states and the District of Columbia, with more on the way.
+A pizza long associated with the Baltimore Ravens, it now boasts over 100 locations in nine states and the District of Columbia.
 The cult classic rectangular pizza spot might be a new name to many, but once you try it, chances are pretty good that you'll be sold.

 7. Round Table Pizza